Good-Will-Coding/runescape-tool/README.md

 ## Usage & testing:

-- Enter a Runescape username.
+- Enter an Old School Runescape username.
-  Example username: `Zezima`
+  (Example username: `Zezima`)
 - Table with listed skills and stats will display.
 - If no user is found, an error will display.